+- damages;

+- equitable compensation;

+- equitable lien or charge;

+- · an account of profits;

+- constructive trust;

+- order for restitution;

-- order for delivery of goods; and - relief under the Corporations Act or the Competition and Consumer Act 2010 (Cth) (eg, for declarations, damages or compensation orders), or both.
+- order for delivery of goods; and

+- relief under the Corporations Act or the Competition and Consumer Act 2010(Cth) (eg, for declarations, damages or compensation orders), or both.

-A successful claimant will also be entitled to claim interest (both preand post-judgment) and legal costs, although usually only a proportion of the total legal costs can be recovered.
+A successful claimant will also be entitled to claim interest (both pre- and post-judgment) and legal costs, although usually only a proportion of the total legal costs can be recovered.